Dejmenek/TournamentAPI/README.md

 - Using Postman for testing GraphQL APIs.
 - Handling complex mutations and queries in GraphQL.
 - Working with nested data structures in GraphQL.
+- Error handling with typed errors in GraphQL mutations.
+- Implementing mutation conventions with HotChocolate.

 ## Used Resources
 - [HotChocolate Documentation](https://chillicream.com/docs/hotchocolate)